steeles/WC_sequence/README.md

+____

+#### Completed

+[us 25]
+split neurons into kwargs arrays... neural jsons... wow

+[us 26]
+for big networks i probably want to vectorize my code and all my vars for all my units.

 [us 14]
-I can probably make it faster if I get rid of the mutables and map them to object attributes;
+-- note- this rambling turned into CurrentTrace and tonotopic network 2 replaced tonotopic network around 2018-11-08 ish I can probably make it faster if I get rid of the mutables and map them to object attributes;
 as long as the methods know which attribute to pull from, ie sfa current has a source of u1, attribute r and a target of u1, attribute a (or rather the sfa current update method knows to read source.r and update target.a)